 Add 1 teaspoon water and stir well with a wooden or plastic spoon.

-Use a clean brush to apply the mask to your face and neck, avoiding your eye area and mouth.
+Use a clean brush to apply this DIY charcoal mask to your face and neck, avoiding your eye area and mouth.
 Let sit for 10 minutes before rinsing.

 - This recipe will make enough for one mask with some leftover.
 Discard any leftover mask because it will dry out and not be usable.

 - The mask may not be fully dry after 10 minutes, but you should still rinse it off to avoid staining your skin.
 Rinse carefully because it will splash and could stain clothing.

 - After your face is clean and dry, use an intensive moisturizer because this is a drying mask.
 I use my night time moisturizer after I use this mask, even if I use it in the morning.

 Have you ever tried a Charcoal Face Mask before?